Florida bills would ban gender studies, transgender pronouns, tenure perks - The Boston Globe

 "The decision about when and if certain topics should be introduced to young children belongs to parents," Yarborough said in the statement.
 "The bill also protects students and teachers from being forced to use language that would violate their personal convictions."

 The proposed laws have a high likelihood of passing in the State House, where GOP legislators make up a supermajority.
-Even before Gov. Ron DeSantis's (R) landslide victory in November, very few Republicans pushed back against his policy proposals, instead crafting and passing bills that align with the governor's mission to remake education in Florida from kindergarten through college.
+Even before Governor Ron DeSantis’s, Republican, landslide victory in November, very few Republicans pushed back against his policy proposals, instead crafting and passing bills that align with the governor’s mission to remake education in Florida from kindergarten through college.

-This year's crop of proposed education bills accelerates those efforts, expanding on controversial ideas from the past two years and adding a few more.
-Tina Descovich, co-founder of the conservative group Moms for Liberty and a Florida resident, said her group backs the DeSantis education agenda "100 percent" - and that she thinks his policies are catching on outside the state.

-"You see governors picking up education as a top issue, and you even see presidential candidates now putting education as a top issue," she said.
-"I think Gov. DeSantis has set the path for that."

 Rick Hess, director of education policy studies for the right-leaning American Enterprise Institute, predicted the education laws will play well with voters both in Florida and nationwide, boosting DeSantis's chances at the 2024 Republican presidential nomination.